The questions answered here cover a wide range of topics, however if you have any queries not addressed below we

-This is a working holiday and the expectation is that you will earn a local salary whilst away.
+As you will be on a working holiday, you will earn a local salary whilst away.
 Most participants use this to cover daily living costs and with careful budgeting can save money to put toward travelling around New Zealand.

-The Work New Zealand gap year programme is based on the Essentials programme.
-The other packages are intended to enhance the experience.
-However, they are optional and you are not obliged to add anything to the Essentials programme.
-Most people taking a BUNAC Group Flight will also upgrade to 7 night’s accommodation.
+The Work New Zealand Package is based on the Essentials programme.
+The other packages are intended to enhance the experience, however, they are optional and you are not obliged to add anything to the Essentials Package.
+Most people taking a BUNAC Group Flight also upgrade to 7 nights' accommodation.

-The essence of the Work New Zealand gap year programme is the support and services that are included in the Essentials programme.
+The essence of the Work New Zealand Essentials Package is the support and services that are included in the Essentials Package.
 The extra packages enhance the experience.
-The packages can’t be arranged without having the Essentials programme.
+The packages can’t be arranged without having the Essentials Package.

 Yes, if you book your own flights you can arrange an itinerary to meet your own unique requirements.
 You must arrive in New Zealand within 12 months of the visa being issued.